 HIGH-TECH IN SPORTS

-Sandwiched designs with cover layers made of fiber plastic composites such as carbon fiber reinforced plastic (CFRP) and core materials such as ROHACELL® are the trend in high performance sports equipment.
+Sandwiched designs with cover layers made of fiber plastic composites such as carbon fiber reinforced plastic (CFRP) and core materials such as ROHACELL® and ROHACRYLTM are the trend in high performance sports equipment.
 The extremely rigid and strong ROHACELL® is an ideal material for lightweight, yet durable components because of its low density.

 With heat and pressure applications, the high-strength ROHACELL® performance foam can be combined with all conventional plastics to create extremely durable composite materials.
 Composites with cover layers made of materials such as CFRP result in high-strength, rigid designs with extremely low weight.
 These materials are ideally suited for light, yet durable sports equipment such as cross-country and downhill skis, racing bike wheels, rackets, hockey sticks, snowboards, and surfboards.

 Evonik’s high-tech material is extremely strong and rigid, properties attributable to the even distribution of small air bubbles in the foam structure.
 The highly rigid ROHACELL® PMI foam can be durably combined with all conventional plastics, by means of bonding or pressing, to give composites capable of taking extreme punishment.
 This makes it an ideal material for skis that are light as well as robust.
 The sandwich composite with which the skis are made improves their flexibility and dynamics while keeping their weight to a minimum.
 The foam’s high heat distortion temperature and excellent creep compression resistance also allow considerably reduced production times, which is important to ski manufacturers.

 A carbon wheel rim with a special foam core